 Whathood aims to settle the neighborhood border debate for all time by aggregating neighborhood borders drawn by users into heatmaps showing the "identity" of a location.

-We are looking for people who would like to join in building a network of Information Advocates in neighborhoods, community centers and churches.
-This process will provide personal, one-on-one "real needs" counseling and "match making" of needs to resources to help people find the social supports and material connections needed to make their everyday living more productive and less difficult.
+We are building a network of community advocates in neighborhoods, community centers and churches.
+This process will provide personal, one-on-one "real needs" counseling and "match making" of needs to resources to help people find the social supports and material connections needed to make everyday living more productive and less difficult.

 Connecting our values with our behaviors begins by building awareness around how our everyday choices play a crucial role in creating the sort of future we all hope to have- more equitable, sustainable, and beautiful.

 With the sustainability community at your fingertips, you can make choices that are aligned with the future we all want to create.